CitroenGames/sighmake/usage.md

 ```

 Regenerate after moving the output tree, changing generators, or editing the
 solution matrix.
-The cache records the generator, projects, configurations,
+The cache records the generator, configurations, platforms,
-platforms, and backend paths.
+and backend paths.
+Only the Visual Studio cache records project entries, which
+is why `--project` resolves project names only for MSBuild builds; the Make and
+CMake backends pass the value through as a raw target name.

 ## Android